-The best women's walking shoes will are a very versatile footwear option.
-They're great for daily dog walks and casual countryside strolls, but also a top choice for any situation that sees you on your feet for a long time – whether that's a day of sightseeing or pounding the pavement on your daily commute.
+The best women's walking shoes will are a very versatile footwear choice.
+They're great for daily dog walks and casual countryside strolls, but also a top option for any situation that sees you on your feet for a long time – whether that's a day of sightseeing or pounding the pavement on your daily commute.
 We've reviewed a wide range of options to bring you this definitive guide to the best ladies walking shoes to buy now.

 Browse footwear guides on T3.com